 More recently we have turned our focus to sustainability.
 We have reviewed waste management and energy usage at our main facilities and have adopted CSR targets based on the United Nations Sustainable Development Goals on key projects and company procedures.
 These day to day operations will be monitored, reviewed and improved over time.
 In a potentially more impactful advance, we are using our strong engineering and construction expertise to research ways to tackle broader issues such as renewable energy storage and waste management using our world leading shaft drilling technology.

 Increasingly we are using our business platform to show leadership on issues we feel strongly about.
 That is why we are committed members of Sustainable Business Australia and recently published a Climate Change Policy advocating a fair and planned transition towards a renewable energy future.

-By adopting and promoting this approach to business we hope to lead by example and encourage other companies and organisations follow suit - thereby supporting our aim to build better communities.We are a proud member of:
+By adopting and promoting this approach to business we hope to lead by example and encourage other companies and organisations follow suit - thereby supporting our aim to build better communities.We are proud supporters of: